-About the Mesa Grande BDC
+Meet the BDC

 The members of the Board of Directors of the Mesa Grande Business Development Corporation (BDC) are appointed by the Mesa Grande General Council, the Band's governing authority.
 The Board is comprised of five members, three of whom must be enrolled members of the Mesa Grande Band but may not be elected members of the Band's Tribal Council.
 The other two members may be Native Americans enrolled in other federally-recognized tribes, or non-Indian experts with valuable expertise in specialized fields such as federal contracting, tribal business development, business administration and financial management, organizational development, tribal law or other specialties.
+Board service is unpaid; all are volunteers.

 Keely Linton, President